ghimiresunil/List-of-government-sites-of-Nepal-gov.np/README.md

 |:-:  |:-:  |:-:  |:-:  |:-:  |:-:  |:-:  |:-:  |:-:  |

 ### Contributing
-* Please open a [PR](https://guides.github.com/activities/forking/) for companies to be added
+* Please open a [PR](https://guides.github.com/activities/forking/) for list of government sites to be added
 * Use the format below

 ### Format